mobajemu-msft/groove-api-documentation/groove/groove-service-rest-reference/uri-get-stream.md

   AutoPlay="True" />
 ```

-Depending on the streamed resource's content-type, you should use an AdaptiveMediaSource:
+Depending on the streamed resource's content-type, you might have to use an AdaptiveMediaSource:
 ```csharp
 // For HLS (StreamingResponse's Content-Type = "application/vnd.apple.mpegurl" )
 AdaptiveMediaSourceCreationResult adaptiveMediaSourceCreation =